wrightjjw/visualizations_audialization/README.md

 -w, --canvas-width arg       TSGL canvas width (default: 1024)

 -d, --data-amount arg        Number of data elements to sort.
 Only used when inheriting from SortingAudialVisualization.
 This            parameter must be less than or equal to canvas-width.
-Currently only works with powers of 2: 512, 256, 128, etc
+This flag should be evenly divisible by the canvas width: 512, 256, 128, etc

 -t, --threads arg            number of threads to use for sorting algorithm (default: 1)